-The Vermont Medical Society serves its members though six primary member benefits:
+The Vermont Medical Society serves its members though these primary member benefits:

 - Practice management support;

 - Communications; and,

 - Peer support.

 Whether it is defending physicians against Medicaid reimbursement cuts, making their voice known in the health care reform debate or fighting to reduce administrative burdens, VMS aggressively advocates on behalf of physicians and their patients both in Montpelier and in Washington, D.C.
 As the only organization advocating full-time on behalf of Vermont's physicians, VMS members and staff are regularly called upon to testify on legislation that impacts the delivery of health care and serve on work groups created by the legislature to study health care issues.

 Additionally, VMS's member-supported political action committee – VMS PAC – makes financial contributions to Vermont General Assembly candidates who have demonstrated that they understand the challenges physicians face caring for Vermont's citizens.